 Yes, president Recep Erdogan personally signs all Turkey citizenship by investment applications.
 I double checked with my lawyers, and they confirmed it.
 I thought it’s a pretty cool fact 🙂

 This process takes about 4-5 months.
 You are then issued with a naturalization certificate, and can apply for your passport.

 The Citizenship by Investment programme in Turkey is a great option

 Compared to all the other programmes such as the ones in the Caribbean, the paperwork is much less intense.
 Also, if you play your cards well, you can actually earn a profit by making a good investment.

 What are the traps to avoid in the Turkey Citizenship by Investment programme?

-- DO NOT buy in a new building.
+- DO NOT buy in a new building advertised to foreigners.
 The vast majority that are being marketed to foreigners are vastly overpriced.
 Almost everyone will try to orient you towards them, with nonsense rental return claims, capital gains projections, and rental guarantees.
 Such agents make commissions of 6%-10% when they sell you such units.
 In such cases, the product is not the apartment itself, but you.
 I did a case study on this (here)

 On the other hand, the new apartments being sold by citizenship agents will rarely get you yields above 2.5%, even if they promise you more.

 Exact fee breakdown of the citizenship by investment programme in Turkey